 MSNBC is Streaming on Sling TV

 While Hulu is the best option for streaming MSNBC, a more affordable way to stream live MSNBC is with Sling TV.
-Subscribers will need to sign up for Sling TV’s Blue Package for $25 per month, and then get the $5 per month “News Extra” add-on.
-This will add MSNBC to your line up.
+Subscribers will need to sign up for Sling TV’s Blue Package for $30 per month.
 You can try a 7-day free trial and see if this solution will work for you.
 For details on Slings service offerings and the difference between them, check out my review of Sling TV.

 Watch MSNBC on FuboTV

 FuboTV is a streaming service built for cord cutters.
 It offers MSNBC, along with 70+ other channels.
 You can get a 1-week free trial to watch MSNBC live on FuboTV.
-After the trial on its basic package for $44.99/month ($34.99 for the first month).
+After the trial on its basic package for $54.99/month.
 The FuboTV app is available on major platforms including AppleTV, AndroidTV, Roku, and Amazon FireTV.
 Check out our review of FuboTV for more details.

 Watch MSNBC on YouTubeTV